long con magazine is a canadian quarterly for art re. art.

 Submissions are accepted year-round on a rolling basis.
 For submission calls & announcements, follow us on social media or subscribe to our newsletter.

-Still unsure whether your submission would be a good fit?
+Still unsure whether your submission would fit within our theme?
 Ask us at longconmag@gmail.com.

 what to submit